skillzaa/bilza/readme.md

 1. There are many content types (e.g educational slides, business presentations etc) which we want to be presented like a video but should be edit-able like normal text (or a power point presentation).
 Incase of video format;  editing is very expensive and time consuming.
 On the other hand editing a javascript animation is just editing few commands.

-1. Incase you want your message / presentation to reach millions of viewers and the message is in videos format: the file size will be atleast 2-10 Gb (and this is on the lowest side).
+1. Incase you want your message / presentation to reach millions of viewers and the message is in videos format: the file size will be atleast 2-10 Mb (and this is on the lowest side).
 Imgaine how many people will be reluctant to download such a heavy file or to share it.
 On the other hand a javascript animation is very light weight as compared to video format.
 A javascript animation carrying the same message may have a filesize of few kilo Bites.
 The heaviest thing in a javascript animation is the sound file.

 1. You can share javascript animation just like you share a link to an html file.
 It can be hosted free of cost on github.